 Deciding whether to participate in a clinical trial is a voluntary and personal decision.
 We encourage you to talk with your family about whether enrolling in any clinical trial is the right decision for you.

 Age 13 years or older

-If less <18 years of age, the participant and legal guardian must provide written informed consent/assent prior to any study procedures, including providing a separate consent for obtaining photographs.
+If less <18 years of age, the participant and legal guardian must provide written informed consent/assent prior to any study procedures.

 The microcystic LM must have a defined area of >~25 cm2, with no more than three total areas to treat.
 The total area cannot be > ~200 cm2